Automobile Components and Their Functions.

 The frame is the foundation for the engine and body of the vehicle.
 The frame is constructed from square or box-shaped steel members strong to support the weight of the body and other components.

-The vehicle frame(also called chassis) is usually made up of several members welded or riveted together to give the final shape.
+The vehicle frame(also called chassis) is usually made up of a number of members welded or riveted together to give the final shape.
 The engine is mounted on the frame with rubber pads which absorb vibration and also provide damping of these vibrations.
 Absorptions and damping of vibration protect passengers from discomfort caused by shocks.
-The chassis is supported on wheel axles using springs.
+The chassis is supported on wheel axles by means of springs.

 8. Suspension System